Sector Policy & Campaigns

 2013 Election Campaign - Commit to Community Broadcasting

-The 2013 election is the time to tell politicians about the importance of community broadcasting.
-The CBAA is coordinating a campaign as part of the 2013 election calling for $5 million in additional funding for community broadcasting.
+The 2013 election was an opportunity to tell politicians about the importance of community broadcasting.
+The CBAA coordinated a campaign as part of the 2013 election calling for $5 million in additional funding for community broadcasting.

-Listeners and supporters can let local candidates know that community radio is important to them by going to www.committocommunityradio.org.au.
+Listeners and supporters were able to let local candidates know that community radio is important to them by going to www.committocommunityradio.org.au.
 The website also includes station stories and details about the campaign.

 Further information is available here.